What Is a Cloud-Native Application Protection Platform (CNAPP)?

 A CNAPP typically packages many tools to help scan and protect your cloud infrastructure and services.
 It can also be integrated into your DevOps and DevSecOps pipelines and operations to enhance cloud security for your software development activities.

-All CNAPP solutions provide cloud application security tools, but the features are generally vendor-specific.
-Let’s take a look at some of the most common CNAPP features.
+The capabilities of CNAPP solutions vary by vendor, but let’s take a look at some of the most common CNAPP features.

 Cloud security posture management (CSPM) is a software solution designed to detect, prevent, and remediate misconfigurations which lead to exposure of cloud resources and potential security incidents.
 CSPM solutions also ensure that cloud resources and activities adhere to industry regulations and compliance mandates.
 If a resource is not compliant, security teams receive alerts to address them.
 CSPM not only give visibility and alerts, but also provide guided remediation or automated remediation to close security gaps and maintain golden standards and healthy security posture.
 A CSPM can be used for security risk analysis and monitoring, but also for incident response in case of threats.
 CSPM scanning in the DevOps CI/CD pipeline can also be used to ensure new IaC definitions are compliant with your cloud identity and access management policies.